nolanlab/REDSEA/README.md

 <p align="left"><img width=20%% src="https://github.com/BokaiZhu/REDSEA/blob/master/media/redsea.jpg"></p>

 # REDSEA
 We present **RE**inforcement **D**ynamic **S**pillover **E**limin**A**tion (REDSEA) as a solution for spillover compensation without loss of signal.
-This is the step-by-step guidance of how to use REDSEA to produced a FCS file with compensated channel information.
+This is the step-by-step guidance of how to use REDSEA to produce a FCS file with compensated channel signals.
+This FCS file can then be read for your downstream spatial analysis.

 <p align="center"><img width=40%% src="https://github.com/BokaiZhu/REDSEA/blob/master/media/overview.png"></p>

 ### How it works

 In brief, the REDSEA algorithm identifies the boundary region for each cell, based on the segmentation mask.
-Subsequently, for one cell's each channel, signals were subtracted based on the shared boundary with neighboring cells, and their corresponding signal.
+Subsequently, for each channel from a single cell, signals were subtracted based on its shared boundary with neighboring cells, and their corresponding signal in the same channel.
 Moreover, the removed signal from adjacent cells can be reinforced back to the cell.
 For detailed information look at the Materials and Methods section of the [paper](https://www.biorxiv.org/).

 ## Table of content